ansys/pyfluent/doc/source/api/index.rst

 API reference
 =============

-This section describes the core pythonic interfaces for Fluent.
+This section describes the core Pythonic interfaces for Fluent.
 Here, you can find the application programming interfaces for such things as launching Fluent, assorted utilities, as well as the interfaces for the meshing and solver components of Fluent.